 The HUB-Robeson Center and Student Legal Services offer free limited notary services to Penn State students, faculty, and staff.
 APPOINTMENTS ARE REQUIRED.

-Notary services at the HUB-Robeson Center are suspended until futher notice.
+Notary services at the HUB-Robeson Center are suspended until further notice.
 We are not able to perform remote/electronic notaries.

 Student Legal Services